 There was a widespread rumor in the early to mid-'90s that the priest in the wedding scene has an erection.
 He doesn't (in fact, the shot is of the priest's knee moving underneath his tunic) but this didn't deter enraged moralists from strenuous protest (even to the extent of filing at least one lawsuit against Disney).
 In the 2006 Platinum Edition DVD release, the scene has been altered so that the priest is standing on a small platform box and his knee is no longer visible through his robes.

-This film was the most effects-animation-heavy Disney animated feature since Fantasia.
-The two-minute storm sequence alone took 10 special effects animators over a year to finish.
+This film was the most effects-animation-heavy Disney animated feature since Fantasia (1940).
+Even with much of the rain effects being lifted from Pinocchio (1940), the two-minute storm sequence alone still took 10 special effects animators over a year to finish.
 Effects animation supervisor Mark Dindal estimated that over a million bubbles were drawn for this film, in addition to the use of other processes such as airbrushing, back lighting, superimposition, and some flat-shaded computer animation.

 The directors insisted that every one of the millions of bubbles should be hand-drawn, not Xeroxed.
 The sheer manpower for such an effort required Disney to farm out most of the bubble-drawing to Pacific Rim Productions, a China-based firm with production facilities in Beijing.
 The student uprising in Beijing, China, threatened to delay production.
 Roughly one-third of the finished cel artwork used by the Chinese artists as underlays for drawing the bubbles were in a vault only a few blocks away from the demonstration at Tienanmin Square and the violence that followed.